katherineara/Instagram/README.md

 The following **required** functionality is completed:

+- [x] Style the login page to look like the real Instagram login page.
 - [x] User can sign up to create a new account using Parse authentication
 - [x] User can log in and log out of his or her account
 - [x] The current signed in user is persisted across app restarts